 Terrorist attacks, and the threat of terrorist attacks, have resulted in increased costs to our business.
-Continued war in Ukraine, global hostilities or other sustained military campaigns may adversely impact our cash flows.
+Continued war in Ukraine, the Israel-Hamas war and continuing attacks on, and escalating tension involving, United States forces in the Middle East, or other global hostilities or sustained military campaigns may adversely impact our cash flows.

 The long-term impact of terrorist attacks and the threat of future terrorist attacks, on the energy transportation industry in general, and on us in particular, is impossible to predict.
 Increased security measures that we have taken as a precaution against possible terrorist attacks have resulted in increased costs to our business.
-Uncertainty surrounding continued war in Ukraine, global hostilities or other sustained military campaigns may affect our operations in unpredictable ways, including the possibility that infrastructure facilities could be direct targets of, or indirect casualties of, an act of terrorism.
+Uncertainty surrounding the Ukraine and Israel-Hamas wars, continuing attacks on, and escalating tension involving, United States forces in the Middle East or other global hostilities or sustained military campaigns may affect our operations in unpredictable ways, including the possibility that infrastructure facilities could be direct targets of, or indirect casualties of, an act of terrorism.